 “These kids touched so many lives, so many entities, that it’s unbelievable,” he said.

 Both fathers said it’s hard to believe a year has gone by since the crash.

-Page 3 of 3 - “To be honest with you, I still can’t say goodbye,” Tom Deutscher said.
+“To be honest with you, I still can’t say goodbye,” Tom Deutscher said.
 “I feel like I’m still quite stunned about the whole thing.”